robinvanemden/sensors/README.md

 Fit a Python Sklearn SVR model on the time series data from the first exercise, convert it to WebAssembly, and make it available as a rest endpoint using the the Scailable edge computing platform.
 Follow [Scailable 101](https://github.com/scailable/sclbl-tutorials/blob/master/sclbl-101-getting-started/README.md) to get started.

-### TTGO HiGrow
+### TTGO HiGrow exercise

 [TTGO HiGrow with MQTT Cayenne integration](higrow)

-An example of a plant sensor to MQTT based dashboard solution.
-Use your HiGrow Device to measure one of your own plants for a week, and analyse the resulting data with a time series model.
+An exercise with the TTGO HiGrow: a $10 microcontroller based device with several plant related sensors.
+Use your HiGrow Device to measure the environment of one of your own plants for a week, then analyse the resulting data with a time series model.